jamesccupps/jamesccupps.github.io/PROTOCOL.md

 - `3F FF FF F?` prefix → SHAPE A
 - `00 00 00 00 00 00 XX` pattern → SHAPE B
 - Second `01 00 ...` immediately → SHAPE C

+### 12.13.1 The Units-TLV Trap

+A tempting shortcut when parsing SHAPE A or SHAPE B responses is "the trailing string TLV is the engineering-units label."
+This is **wrong** in two ways:

+- **Binary points have no units TLV but do have values.** Examples like `PUMP1.RUN`, `PUMP1.ENB`, `PUMP1.ALM` return `3F 80 00 00` (= 1.0 for ON) or `00 00 00 00` (= 0.0 for OFF) with no trailing units string.
+A parser that requires a units TLV to extract a value will silently miss every binary point.
+- **Descriptions can be short.** "VAV INLET" is 9 characters, "BLR 2 ALM" is 9 characters — well within the typical length range for units strings like "DEG F" or "IN H20".
+A naive length-based "short trailing TLV = units" heuristic will eat descriptions.

+The reliable disambiguator is a whitelist of unit patterns: classify a trailing TLV as units only when its content matches alphanumerics + `%` + known space-bearing patterns like `DEG F`, `DEG C`, `IN H20`, `IN.WC`, `CFM`, `PSI`, `kW`, `kWH`, `RPM`.
+A trailing TLV that doesn't match the whitelist is a description string, not a units string.

 ### 12.14 Bare-Opcode `0x0220` as Alternative Walker